 Then, back to the jig saw puzzle!
 With some warm anticipation I know that tomorrow will be the same.

 Living in the ecovillage makes life a lot easier as we have everything we need at our doorstep, and inside our (more) sustainable house.
 We know almost all our neighbours by their first name and often share seedlings, fruit and celebrations.
-We virtually have no water or electricity bills which is great, but we do pay body corporate fees to ensure our Caretaker can maintain the large property with his crew of tradespeople and gardeners.
+We virtually no water or electricity bills which is great, but we do pay body corporate fees to ensure our Caretaker can maintain the large property with his crew of tradespeople and gardeners.
 This includes maintaining the 25 metre long pool which is almost chemical-free.
 We enjoy the pool, community centre, local climate and being near the beach the most.

 The main challenges for the community probably include making good decisions within the tight body corporate structure, allowing everyone to voice an opinion, using multiple communication channels and making quick choices about the many options we have to use all of our resources.
-The ‘villagehub’ email group system is one way we communicate openly and quickly about events, giveaways and parties.
+The ‘villagehub’ email group system is one way we can communicate more openly and quickly about events, issues, giveaways and parties.
 We share a lot and yet have as much privacy as we want as well.

-Heather, Ben, Imogen and Skye
+Imogen and Skye et al